evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   3) Add the left sides and set this equal to the sum of the right sides - you will have found the value of one the variables through this step
   4) Solve the resulting equation and find the other unknown using substitution
   5) Check the result: plug in 'x' and 'y' in both original equations - for you to have a solution for a system, it must work in both equations
+- when you add the terms from the first equation to the second equation, technically, you are performing the same action on both sides, because $ax + by = c$  the '=' sign means you are adding the same thing to both sides
 ### ❌ Solving System of Equations by Elimination ($3x - y = 5$ and $4y = 3x + 7$)

 **Given Equations (and Standard Form Conversion):**